The Clear Edge

 System 3: Community-Based Outreach (Week 2)

 Built third because it’s the fastest path to first revenue when you have a clear offer but no reputation.
-Joining communities where target clients gather, discussing the exact problem you solve = the highest conversion cold outreach.
+Joining communities where target clients gather and talking about the exact problem you solve produces the highest-converting cold outreach.

 • First client in 8 days.